 The multidisciplinary nature of Environmental Studies means that a vast array of opportunities for environment-related internships exist.
 Environmental Studies internships may be found in: conservation and management, advocacy and activism, consulting, environmental economics, environmental education, environmental engineering, environmental law, toxicology and wildlife biology.
 Information on internship opportunities is available on the Environmental Studies bulletin board, at the Career Center and on the Environmental Studies website.

 What are the benefits of participating in an internship?

 Internships provide students the opportunity to:

 All internships for ES credit must follow the internship guidelines established by the Career Center as well as those established by the Environmental Studies Program, as described below.
-Environmental Studies students conducting an internship through the program must:
+Environmental Studies students conducting an internship for academic credit through the ES program (ENST 397) must:

 All interns are expected to attend an informal meeting once during the semester, to share their experiences with other Environmental Studies students and faculty.

 Peruse the ES website and the ES bulletin boards, talk with people in the Career Center and explore the Career website, then contact the ES Program Coordinator, Dr. Laurine Brown, firstname.lastname@example.org, 309-556-1067, to discuss options.